🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Photorealistic wide shot of an entryway showcasing layered warm lighting: a frosted glass pendant centered overhead diffusing a soft glow, a small table lamp with a linen shade on a console, paired wall sconces near a mirror, and warm white LED fairy lights coiled in a clear glass vase on the console; balanced, glare-free illumination with warm color temperature, neutral winter palette, subtle reflections, straight-on view capturing the whole lighting composition

 Lighting is your secret weapon.
 Winter light is moody; your entry shouldn’t be.
-Layer light sources so every corner feels inviting, not gloomy.
+Layer light sources so every corner feels inviting, not gloomy — the same trick that warms up a whole cozy winter living space.

 Lighting Ideas That Glow, Not Glare